mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 Layers of polyfills will start piling up in any case as soon as asm.js will proceed to add more "bytecodes" targeted for more efficient execution: e.g. `int64` and `BinaryData` objects.
 All these features will not be available in older browsers anyway.

-Another example of a bytecode like functionality that host language itself has not use for is [FunctionFuture](https://bugzilla.mozilla.org/show_bug.cgi?id=854627) that asm.js needs to solve its startup issues, as type-checking and generating native code for the whole module takes noticable time it is several megabytes.
+Another example of a bytecode like functionality that the host language itself has not use for is [FunctionFuture](https://bugzilla.mozilla.org/show_bug.cgi?id=854627) that asm.js needs to solve its startup issues, as type-checking and generating native code for the whole module takes noticable time if its source is several megabytes.
 This API is geared towards off-thread compilation and ability to cache generated native code.

-<small>[Here it should be noted that normal JIT has not issues with off-thread and lazy compilation and solves this issues transparently]</small>
+<small>[Here it should be noted that normal JIT does not have issues with off-thread and lazy compilation and solves these issues transparently]</small>

 Grau ist alle Theorie
 ---------------------